RayHightower/RayHightower.com/_posts/2019-10-15-open-source-in-north-carolina.markdown

 ---
 <img src="/images/all_things_open_2019_north_carolina.jpg" alt="All Things Open 2019 - Raleigh, NC" title="All Things Open 2019 - Raleigh, NC">

 Over 5,000 tech enthusiasts attended the [All Things Open](http://allthingsopen.org) conference in Raleigh, NC this week.
-The topics were rich: AI, IoT, devops, UXD, developer tools, burn-out, technical leadership... what an ecclectic collection to choose from!
+The topics were rich: AI, IoT, devops, UXD, developer tools, burn-out, technical leadership... what an eclectic collection to choose from!
 <!--more-->

 The organizers invited me to present [Raspberry Pi is a Gateway Drug for GPUs](https://twitter.com/AllThingsOpen/status/1178751365264429059).
 Slides from the talk appear below...